 2.)
 Essential Tees

 Essential Tees was founded in 2016 and sells shirts that feature messages of encouragement, empowerment and creative takes on pop culture.
 They also offer trendy, runway-inspired jewelry and accessories at prices you can afford.
 I can attest that their sunglasses game is on and popping as a new owner of a dope pair!
 Essential Tees’ Owner and Creative Visionary is Yolanda Arrington.
 In 2016, Yolanda felt that she wanted to start something with shirts and accessories, that featured quotes or sayings of the moment and that would be of interest to people.
 She took some time and came up with a few designs and launched.
 As her business took off, Yolanda expanded Essential Tees to include other trendy items including but not limited to phone cases, accessories, jewelry mugs, pillows and more.
 For Yolanda, Essential Tees is a business and an opportunity that allows her to be creative.
 In the future, Yolanda hopes to extend her newly created swimwear line, to vend more, and to expand as the business grows.
+In the meantime though, you can shop around for the hottest swimwear items from places like Hermoza, which will allow you to establish which styles you like best, so you are prepared for the launch of Yolanda’s own range in the future.

 Her advice for aspiring entrepreneurs is: Just start!
 Just start somewhere and don’t worry about it being perfect because business is always evolving, it’s never perfect, you have work at it.
 You may have to change your site, your product or suppliers, but just keep working at it.
 Your customers will see you are growing and changing, and your clients will understand that you are building your infrastructure and they will still support you.